1925 through the School of Architecture. Became its own college in 1975.

 Digital Arts and Sciences

-Students must submit a portfolio of original student work, demonstrating competency in digital art and computer programming, as well as a personal statement, by March 15 of the sophomore year for approval to begin upper division coursework the following Fall.
+Students must submit a portfolio of original student work, demonstrating competency in digital design, time-based media, and interactive media/programming, by March 15 of the sophomore year for approval to begin upper division coursework the following Fall.

 All students must audition for admission to a music major.